MicrosoftDocs/architecture-center/docs/industries/automotive/automotive-telemetry-analytics-content.md

     - Use time-series functions for [anomaly detection and forecasting](/azure/data-explorer/kusto/query/anomaly-detection) to detect potential problems and predict failures.

     - Use the [scan operator](/azure/data-explorer/kusto/query/scan-operator) to scan, match, and build sequences from the data.
-The scan operator enables engineers to detect sequences such as "If A happens, then B must happen within X seconds."
+The `scan` operator enables engineers to detect sequences such as "If A happens, then B must happen within X seconds."

-    - ML plugins like [autocluster](/azure/data-explorer/kusto/query/autocluster-plugin) find common patterns of discrete attributes.
+    - Use ML plugins like [autocluster](/azure/data-explorer/kusto/query/autocluster-plugin) to find common patterns of discrete attributes.

 1. Perform geospatial analytics with user defined functions.
 Use the [Geospatial Analytics](/azure/data-explorer/kusto/query/geospatial-grid-systems) functions to convert coordinates to a suitable grid system and perform aggregations on the data.